Turning Foreign Self-Employed Contractors into Foreign Employees is Good for Business

 Multinational companies are often seen engaging self-employed contractors for their foreign-based business as opposed to hiring full-time employees for seemingly cost-effective reasons.
-By hiring an independent contractor a company escapes the responsibility of fulfilling financial-based employee benefits like health-care, sick leave, paid vacations and retirement benefits.
+By hiring a foreign independent contractor, a company escapes the responsibility of fulfilling financial-based employee benefits like health-care, sick leave, paid vacations and retirement benefits.

 - Owing to decreased organizational authority and absence of company culture, the contractor may not feel part of the team and may withhold necessary or valuable information.

-- Low employee retention owing to the fact that a contractor is not obligated to stay with the company, making the company make replacements continuously.
-This includes time and efforts invested in advertising, interviewing, screening and hiring the new worker.
+- Low employee retention owing to the fact that a contractor is not obligated to stay with the company, which forces the company to make replacements continuously.
+This includes time and efforts invested in advertising, interviewing, screening, hiring and onboarding the new worker.

 - Losing top IT talent means losing an edge over your competitors.

-- The legal hassles that may result when a contractor claims for employee benefits.
+- The legal hassles and penalties that may result when a contractor claims for employee benefits.

 The Misclassification of Employees Lawsuits: Financial Costs

 Misclassification of employees as independent contractors and vice versa is perhaps the riskiest outcome, especially for multinational companies in a foreign land who are unfamiliar with the domestic legal systems.
 This process gets complicated by the involvement of legislation of more than one country, both of which may have distinctive customary practices.

 Additionally, while it is clear what IRS’s six standards for classification of independent contractors are, another country’s standards may be entirely different and may include additional expensive grounds like mandatory thirteen-month pay, mandatory bonuses and contributions to unemployment funds.
 Some countries impose fines along with withholding tax in cases of mislabeling.

 Switching to Full-time Foreign Employees Ensures Full HR Compliance